ramonortegajr/fit-scan/README.md

-# fit-scan
+# FitScan
-FitScan is a web application that utilizes computer vision technology to estimate shirt sizes based on a camera scan of the user
+FitScan is a web application that utilizes computer vision technology to estimate shirt sizes based on a camera scan of the user.